kozodoi/DMC_2020/README.md

     - meta-parameter tuning
     - ensembling (blending and stacking)
     - helper functions
-- `data/`: input data.
-The folder is not uploaded to Github due to size constraints.
-The raw data can be downloaded [here](https://www.data-mining-cup.com/dmc-2020/).
+- `data/`: input data (not included due to size constraints, can be downloaded [here](https://www.data-mining-cup.com/dmc-2020/))
-- `output/`: output files and plots exported from the notebooks.
+- `output/`: output files and plots exported from the notebooks
 - `documentation/`: task documentation provided by the competition organizers
-- `oof_preds/`: out-of-fold predictions produced by the train models within cross-validation.
+- `oof_preds/`: out-of-fold predictions produced by the train models within cross-validation
-- `submissions/`: test sample predictions produced by the trained models.
+- `submissions/`: test sample predictions produced by the trained models

 ## Requirements

-You can create a new conda environment using:
+To reproduce the solution, you can create a conda environment using:

 ```
 conda create -n dmc python=3.7
 conda activate dmc
 ```

-and then install the requirements:
+and then install the requirements specified in `requirements.txt`:

 ```
 conda install -n dmc --yes --file requirements.txt